The Act (video game)

 The Act is an interactive movie arcade video game originally produced by American studio Cecropia in the United States in 2007.
 The game is an interactive cartoon featuring the hand-drawn art of a number of former Disney animators.
 It was test marketed in selected locations throughout North America in 2006, and it received generally favorable press coverage.
 The game was cancelled in late 2007, and Cecropia shut its doors in early 2008.
-The game was later ported to iOS and OSX by React Entertainment and published by Chillingo in June 2012.
+The game was later ported to iOS and OS X by React Entertainment and published by Chillingo in June 2012.

 Plot

 The Act tells the story of Edgar, who works as a window washer at a large hospital.
 He sees Sylvia, a nurse, through a window and quickly falls in love, but is forced to get back to work when his boss comes out to check up on him.
 His lazy brother, Wally, climbs through a window into a patient's room and falls asleep in his bed, and is mistakenly taken to an operating room for a brain transplant.
 In an effort to save his brother, Edgar sneaks into the hospital disguised as a doctor, runs into Sylvia and tries to impress her while taking care of a number of patients.

 He eventually runs into his boss, who accidentally chokes on his cigar in surprise, forcing Edgar to save his life by using the Heimlich maneuver.
 Edgar is forced to reveal his true identity as a simple window washer to Sylvia and is dragged away by a security guard.
 Seeing his brother about to be operated upon, Edgar breaks into the operating room and quickly takes Wally back to the patient's room, where the correct patient is now waiting for his operation.
 Edgar and Wally then return to work, but Edgar comes back into the room when he sees Sylvia crying.
 When he successfully consoles her with a flower, she gives the flower back to him in a sign of acceptance.